Mind + Machine > Mind or Machine

 Jobs in small cities will likely be hit hardest.
 Check how your community and profession will fare.

-Researchers: Morgan Frank, Manuel Cebrian, Hyejin Youn, Lijun Sun and Iyad Rahwan
+Morgan R. Frank, Manuel Cebrian, Hyejin Youn, Lijun Sun and Iyad Rahwan

 April 10, 2018